Questions & Answers

 - The EcmSpy application embeds software from FTDI to directly connect to a FTDI USB-to-Serial convertor cable.
 If no drivers for this cable are found, the embedded software will show a message.
 This message can safely be ignored or fully supressed by installing the drivers for a FTDI USB-to-Serial convertor cable, available from the FTDI website.

 - Yes, you have to choose 'Factory Race' as the ECM type from the connection dialog then.
-Some 'Street' ECM from EBR do not require this, so best to try both settings.
+Some 'Street' ECM from EBR do not require this, so best to try both options.

 - Entry fields, that hold numbers or characters, require changed values being submitted by hitting 'enter' or 'return' on the keyboard.
 This is to inhibit unintended changes.

 - No, and EcmSpy will protect you from doing so.
-Never try to do this (with some other tool), as the EEPROMs are of different size and the ECM will stop working then.
+Never try to do this (using some other tool), as the EEPROMs are of different size and the ECM will stop working then.

 - No, as a TPS reset is performed by starting a routine available at the ECM's firmware, similar to running a fan or fuel pump test.
 No data will be sent to the EEPROM.
 The TPS reset procedure is common to all available tools as well as H-D's Digital Assistant.